zixingjiang/ndi_ots_ros2/README.md

         transmission_interface

     # install the ros2_control packages we just built
-    # we will use them to build PoseBroadcaster later
+    # we will use them to build pose_broadcaster later
     source install/setup.bash

-    # build PoseBroadcaster
+    # build pose_broadcaster
     colcon build --packages-select pose_broadcaster
     ```
 4. **Build and source the workspace**.
 Now we can build and install the driver.